USS Elmasada

 USS Elmasada (SP-109) was an armed motorboat that served in the United States Navy as a patrol vessel from 1917 to 1919.

-Elmasada was built as a civilian motorboat in 1909 by Robert Jacobs at City Island, New York.
+Elmasada was built as a civilian motorboat in 1909 by Robert Jacobs at City Island, New York for C. B. Fox of New Orleans, LA.

 In mid-May 1917 her owner, C.B.
 Fox of New Orleans, Louisiana, was ordered to turn her over to the U.S. Navy for use as a patrol boat during World War I. The Navy purchased her from Fox later in May and commissioned her on 4 June 1917 as USS Elmasada (SP-109).

 Elmasada was attached to the 8th Naval District and employed in patrol and transport duties in the New Orleans area.

-Elmasada was stricken from the Navy List on 20 May 1919 and transferred to the United States Lighthouse Service at New Orleans in June 1919.
+Elmasada was stricken from the Navy List on 20 May 1919 and transferred to the United States Lighthouse Service at New Orleans in June 1919 and renamed USLHT Cosmos.
+She was decommissioned in 1936 and sold on 24 June 1936.
+Her fate is unknown.